 ♦ PODCAST – YEAH, My Differently Abled Life – In this podcast released by The YEAH Council (Youth for Education Advocacy and Healthcare) young people discuss something others may not understand, what it’s like to have a disability or special healthcare need while trying to live life as a youth.
 In this episode, YEAH members Emma Parcells, 16 at the time of recording, living with CRPS, Pots and other diagnoses and Martin Harvey-Olson, a 16 at the time of recording living with Lyme Disease discuss the various ways that their conditions effect their day to day lives.
 This episode was facilitated by Karin Harvey-Olson and recorded by Jennifer Pineo.
 (Transcript: YEAH, My Differently Abled Life)

-Kids As Self Advocates (KASA) is a national, grassroots project created by youth with disabilities for youth.
+Youth as Self Advocates (YASA), formerly known as Kids as Self Advocates, is a national, grassroots project created by youth with disabilities for you.
 They are teens and young adults with disabilities speaking out.
-KASA knows youth can make choices and advocate for themselves if they have the information and support they need.
-Joining is free for youth and open to anyone who would like to be part of their network.
+YASA knows youth can make choices and advocate for themselves if they have the information and support they need.
 Check out their website for great resources and materials.